dash-soft/goReportCard/showcase.md

 ## Code Integration and Technical Documentation

 The integration of technical content represents one of the system's most powerful capabilities.
-Code blocks are rendered with the custom Maple Mono typeface, a highly legible monospace font that maintains clarity even at small sizes.
-The light gray background (`rgb(240, 240, 240)`) provides subtle contrast without being distracting, while the 11pt font size ensures readability.
+Code blocks are rendered with the custom Maple Mono typeface, a highly legible monospace font that maintains clarity even at small sizes. the 11pt font size ensures readability.

 ```javascript
 function demonstrateAsyncProcessing() {